Animals in Care Needing Sponsorship

 All donations to DCH Animal Adoptions over $2 are fully tax deductible.

-Maltese x - male - 12 years and 10 months
+Cat - male - 2 years and 1 month

 .